 The Reformed Planned Retirement Benefit Option (RPRB) is an optional form of benefit payment you may elect when you reach your normal retirement date.
+Only members hired after September 30, 2011 may elect the RPRB.
 If you elect the RPRB, when you end your employment with the City you must receive your pension benefit under the RPRB.
 You can elect one of two RPRB options.
-Option (2) is a new RPRB choice with reduced employee contributions and a lump sum payment at service termination.
 Option (1) is the planned retirement benefit option in effect prior to Ordinance No 2015-22.
-If you elect the current PRB option you may receive your benefit under another form of benefit payment when you actually terminate from service.
-If you have already elected the prior planned retirement benefit option you had until November 16, 2015 to elect the RPRB.
-Any police officer who has entered the DROP is not be eligible for the RPRB.
+If you elect this option, you may receive your benefit under another form of benefit payment when you actually terminate from service.
+Option (2) is a RPRB choice with reduced employee contributions and a lump sum payment at service termination.